daisvke/minishell/README.md

 * cd returns an error if it comes with more than a single argument
 * "cd" alone gets to $HOME

-### echo
-* Every argument will be printed unless it begins with "-n", which will activate the -n option.
-* The character '\\' is not echoed, as in bash.

-### env

 ### exit
+* Any argument is ignored

 ### export

-### pwd
+* Every argument is exported to the minishell's envp, unless it is invalid.
+* An argument is invalid when:<br />
+1. The first character of the variable's name is a digit.<br />
+2. At least one of the characters in the variable's name is not alphanumeric, except for the underscore character ("\_").
+3. The argument begins with the assigning equal character ("=").
+4. There is at least one space character before the equal character.

 ### unset
 * Unsetting $PATH and requesting a command throws and error except when running the following implemented commands: cd, echo, exit, export, unset.
-This behavior is similar to bash.
+This behavior is similar in bash.

+### pwd
+* When $PWD is unset, the pwd command will print the current absolute path, using getcwd().

+### echo
+* Every argument will be printed, separated by a space, unless it begins with "-n", which will activate the -n option.
+* The character '\\' is not echoed, as in bash.

+### env
+* Any argument is ignored
+* It prints all the environment variables that are active within minishell.

 ## Leaks